-water for Miami-Dade County.
-Wetlands and

-open space also protect

-our freshwater resources.

-protect the water quality by reducing the possibility of contamination in the wellfield area.
+Our aquifers provide the main source of drinking water for Miami-Dade County.
+Wetlands and open space also protect our freshwater resources.
+Conservation lands protect the water quality by reducing the possibility of contamination in the wellfield area.
 In addition to improving the quality of water, these areas allow water to infiltrate and recharge the acquifer.
-This recharge can help reduce threat to our water supply (Figure 6).
-At the base of the Biscayne Aquifer in intrusion, lands a

-County, saltwater intrusion
+This recharge can help reduce saltwater intrusion, threat to our water supply (Figure 6).
+At the base of the Biscayne Aquifer in southern Miami-Dade County, saltwater intrusion now extends more than six (6) miles inland and gradual sea level rise will increase the risk of further intrusion.
+Maintaining open space and the ability to recharge the freshwater acquifers will help the County protect clean and reliable water supplies into the future.
+These areas also can help reduce flooding risks by storing or delaying the discharge of water during periods of heavy rain.